-Chapter 3 establishes fire resistance design provisions that apply to all wood structural members, assemblies, and connections designed using the National Design Specification® (NDS®) for Wood Construction.
+Chapter 3 establishes fire resistance provisions for use where the required fire resistance of wood construction covered under the National Design Specification® (NDS®) for Wood Construction is determined by testing or calculation.

 3.1.2 Fire Exposure

 The provisions of Chapter 3 are based on the standard fire exposure and acceptance criteria specified in ASTM E119 or UL 263.
 Design fire scenarios, used to conduct performance-based designs, are outside the scope of this standard.